wp-statistics/wp-statistics/readme.txt

 You may also downgrade to WP Statistics 10.3 as a temporary measure, but no new fixes or features will be added to that version and you should move to a newer version of PHP as soon as possible.
 You can download the 10.3 here: https://downloads.wordpress.org/plugin/wp-statistics.10.3.zip

 == Screenshots ==
-1. View stats page.
+1. Overview.
-2. View latest search words.
+2. Browsers Statistics.
-3. View recent visitors page.
+3. Top Countries.
-4. View top referrer site page.
+4. Hit Statistics.
-5. Optimization page.
+5. Top pages.
-6. Settings page.
+6. Category Statistics.
-7. Widget page.
+7. Search Engine Referral Statistics.
-8. View Top Browsers page.
+8. Last Search Words.
-9. View latest Hits Statistics page.
+9. Dashboard widgets.
-10. View latest search engine referrers Statistics page.
+10. Theme widget.

 == Upgrade Notice ==
 = 12.0.9 =